 Fox's speech came on the same day the U.S. Senate voted overwhelmingly to limit debate on election-year immigration legislation.
 That cleared the way for final passage later this week of a bill that calls for tougher border security as well as an eventual chance at citizenship for millions of men and women in this country illegally.

-Fox, speaking in English, said his nation must expand its economic growth so it is not necessary for people to seek work and benefits across the border, and said democracy cannot flourish unless there is economic freedom to support it.
+Fox, speaking in English, told the Utah lawmakers his nation must expand its economic growth so it is not necessary for people to seek work and benefits across the border, and said democracy cannot flourish unless there is economic freedom to support it.

 "Until recently, Mexico was trapped in a vicious cycle of economic crisis, recurring crisis.
 But we have set out to change that," he said.
 "Today, Mexico has the soundest, safest, most stable economy of our lifetime."